-4.10 Email Security
+5.10 Email Security

-4.10.1 It is very easy to send an email to the wrong person.
+- 5.10.1 It is very easy to send an email to the wrong person.
 You should be very careful to ensure that the emails you send are correctly addressed, particularly when they contain information that you would not want others to see.
-To assist with this, email recipients should be chosen by selecting the "To" button and clicking on the name in the address book displayed where possible.

-- 4.10.2 Remember that email is not a secure way of sending information.
+To assist with this, email recipients should be chosen by selecting the "To" button and clicking on the name in the address book displayed where possible. - 5.10.2 Remember that email is not a secure way of sending information.
 Emails can be intercepted by third parties and intended recipients can alter and/or forward emails without your knowledge.
 You should therefore never include any personal, sensitive information in the body of an email.
 All such information should be sent as an attachment and the attachment should be protected by a password and headlined as private and confidential.
-This applies to both internal and external emails, and the password should be notified to any external recipients by separate email.
-Two different passwords will be used, one for internal email and the other for external email, these passwords will be changed every six months and notified to staff by the Depute Director.
-It is important that copies of sent documents saved to our systems are not password protected to ensure they can be accessed in future. - 4.10.3 Deletion from the inbox or archive, or any email folder does not mean that emails are instantly deleted, this is done when the recycle bin is emptied. - 4.10.4 Email access is via a user's unique network logon, which is password protected or via a user's mobile device, which is protected by a PIN, finger print or passphrase etc. Unauthorised access to email using another member of staff's logon will result in disciplinary action unless such action has been authorised by the Director or Depute, is specific circumstances such as long term absence.
+This applies to both internal and external emails, and the password should be notified to any external recipients by text preferably or by phoning but if absolutely necessary by a separate email.
+It is important that copies of sent documents saved to our systems are not password protected to ensure they can be accessed in future. - 5.10.3 For internal emails, if you are sending personal, sensitive information which is held in a shared folder which the recipient(s) has access to, then you should insert a hyperlink to the document within your email instead. - 5.10.4 Deletion from the inbox or archive, or any email folder does not mean that emails are instantly deleted, this is done when the recycle bin is emptied.

+5.10.5 Email access is via a user's unique network logon, which is password protected or via a user's mobile device, which is protected by a PIN, finger print or passphrase etc. Unauthorised access to email using another member of staff's logon will result in disciplinary action unless such action has been authorised by the Director, in specific circumstances such as long term absence.

-5. Information Security
+5.11 Cyber Security